gkapfham/www.gregorykapfhammer-old.com/biography.md

 to commit themselves to uncompromising excellence in all aspects of personal and professional development.

-**Principle 3 (Relentless Effort)**: Unless the opportunity cost of further effort is prohibitively high, work hard towards the accomplishment of the goals you set &mdash; and help others to do the same.
+<b>Principle 3 (Relentless Effort)></b>: Unless the opportunity cost of further
+effort is prohibitively high, work hard towards the accomplishment of the goals you set &mdash; and help others to do the same.

-**Principle 4 (Realistic Expectations)**: Recognize that all people, including yourself, have fundamental strengths and weaknesses.
+<b>Principle 4 (Realistic Expectations)</b>: Recognize that all people,
+including yourself, have fundamental strengths and weaknesses.
 Identify the strengths in your own life and the lives of others and plan activities so as to maximize the positive impact on the community.

-**Principle 5 (Contagious Joy)**: Pursue everything with passion and enthusiasm.
+<b>Principle 5 (Contagious Joy)</b>: Pursue everything with passion and
+enthusiasm.
 Take advantage of every opportunity to encourage your students and colleagues.
 Always end a conversation or a meeting with a positive remark.